alondraorn/DH150-UX/README.md

 [heuristic 4](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%204.png)

 #### Southwest
-The app uses colors such as red when flights are delayed, and green when flights are on time <br />
+The app uses colors such as red when flights are delayed, green when flights are on time, and blue for actionable items <br />
-Severity rating:
+Severity rating: 1
 Why:

 ### **5: Error prevention**